Overview

 Manual backup

 A manual backup is the same thing on demand.
-The file lands in your downloads folder.
+The file lands in your downloads folder as a TrackDen Export .json.

 - Open Settings → Backup & restore.